johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IRA1.2 Instruments and Attitude Flying.md

 - IR.2
 ---
 ### Introduction
-The heart of instrument flying is the "instrument scan."
+The instrument flying, at it's core, is attitude flying.
 Without visual references outside the cockpit, the instrument pilot must constantly refer to their instruments to be sure the airplane is maintaining the desired heading and altitude.
-Even a 5-second distraction can leave the plane in an undesired attitude.
+This instrument scan is critical for attitude flying, as even a 5-second distraction can leave the plane in an undesired attitude.

 So, the instrument pilot must develop a habit of continuously scanning the instruments, while also multitasking to perform every other action required in flight.
-In this lesson, we'll discuss several instrument scan techniques, and in the air we'll practice, with the goal of it becoming second nature.
+In this lesson, we'll a review of the instrument systems and pre-flight procedures you learned in [[PPL]] training.
+Then we'll discuss several instrument scan techniques, and in the air we'll practice, with the goal of it becoming second nature.

-Develop and document "gait" chart for the aircraft in use.
-Understand the benefits and risks associated with automation management
 .
 **Pre-Lesson Reading/Homework:** [[~ IR Pre-Lesson Reading]]
-**Builds On:** [[IRA1.1 Introduction and Roadmap]] **Schedule:** Ground 1 hour; simulator and/or airplane, 1.5 hours
+**Builds On:** [[IRA1.1 Introduction and Roadmap]] **Schedule:** Ground 1-2 hours, depending on recall from PPL; simulator and/or airplane, 0.5 hours

 > [!note]
 > Can often be completed at the same time as [[IRA1.1 Introduction and Roadmap]].